diodechain/website/_posts/2023-11-30-Securely-Share-Remote-Drives.md

 Some applications are created intentionally to only run on a Local Area Network, or on a single computer - often for security, compliance, or other legacy reasons.
 They are not cloud-native applications.
 However, in our connected world, there are growing use cases in which these stand-alone applications need to securely interact with remote systems or between multiple users who are in different locations.

 The traditional way of supporting this type of environment is by configuring VPN for all of the pieces.
-However, VPN requires IT setup and ongoing managemenet, and can even [introduce unintended risks](https://ir.zscaler.com/news-releases/news-release-details/zscaler-vpn-report-finds-nearly-half-organizations-are-concerned).
+However, VPN requires IT setup and ongoing management, and can even [introduce unintended risks](https://ir.zscaler.com/news-releases/news-release-details/zscaler-vpn-report-finds-nearly-half-organizations-are-concerned).

 Diode can replace VPN for these applications without the [ongoing management or risk](https://diode.io/blog/zero-trust-replacing-vpn).